If there’s a topic we’ve missed, let us know, and we will be happy to dive into it.

 The most popular electronic payment system in the world

 According to a 2021 FIS Global Payments Report, by the year 2024, cash will account for only about 13 percent of POS (point of sale) card transactions.
 On the other hand, the same report states that digital wallets will make up nearly 34 percent of all transactions.
-Additionally, digital or eWallets account for almost half of every online eCommerce store sale.
+Additionally, digital or e-wallets account for almost half of every online eCommerce store sale.

 As well as cash becoming less popular and less safe to carry around, the 2020 global pandemic was a main accelerator of digital wallet’s growth.
-Along with digital or eWallets, the other rapidly growing electronic payment systems in the world are “Buy Now, Pay Later” (BNPL) and contactless card payments, especially in online eCommerce stores.
+Along with digital or e-wallets, the other rapidly growing electronic payment systems in the world are buy now, pay later (BNPL) and contactless card payments, especially in online eCommerce stores.

 The most popular electronic payment system in Europe